phillycc/phillycc.github.io/_posts/2014-09-21-era-france-mobile.md

 tags: []
 permalink: /era-france-mobile/
 ---
-This project involved building a mobile version of the ERA France national website.
+This Agile project involved building a mobile version of the ERA France national website.
 As an employee of ERA Europe, I worked on a small team creating user functionality and forms for individual content sections.
 This approach was duplicated for ERA Switzerland and ERA Germany.

 ### Special features
 * Data search results without page refresh